 7.1.
 Optimal Sharpening and Noise Reduction

 There are many different philosophies on the optimal sharpness settings in post-production.
-I won’t go into the exact slider values that work best, because there really isn’t just one set.
+I (mostly) won’t go into the exact slider values that work best, because there really isn’t just one set.
 Instead, proper sharpening is about following the three-stage method:

 - Deconvolution sharpening: Light to moderate sharpening across the image, with a very small radius and a low masking/threshold value.
 Also, light to moderate noise reduction – both color and luminance – evenly across the image in proportion to the amount of noise in the photo.

 - Local sharpening: More aggressive sharpening to important, high-detail parts of the photo, like feathers or eyes on a wildlife subject.
 Also, more aggressive noise reduction to large, empty areas.